• Skip to main content

 Feed a Crowd

-You can cook more chicken breasts, just double the quantities of everything.
-Bear in mind, you will need to cook them on top of each other which will mean the seasoning on the underneath ones may rub off and also the cooking time may be longer.
+You can cook more chicken, up to 1kg / 2.2lbs, using the same amount of stock should be fine.
+You’ll want to double the seasonings.
+Bear in mind, you will need to cook them more overlapping each other which may mean the seasoning coverage on the chicken may not be quite so good.

 Storing My Shredded Chicken